 Gasoline starts to break down soon after you purchase it, sometimes as quickly as 30 days.
 The ethanol found in most gasoline contributes to the problems that develop as your gasoline ages.

 Ethanol is a plant-based alternative fuel.
 It is added to gasoline to make it more environmentally friendly.
-This product naturally attracts moisture to the fuel that can leave behind a varnish and gummy deposits causing fuel restrictions.
+This product naturally attracts moisture to the fuel that can leave behind varnish and gummy deposits causing fuel restrictions.

-Not only can moisture in the fuel system cause fuel restrictions, it can also cause premature corrosion and failure of the fuel components.
+Not only can moisture in the fuel system cause fuel restrictions, but it can also cause premature corrosion and failure of the fuel components.

 4-cycle (4-stage) Cub Cadet snowblowers require unleaded gasoline with an ethanol content of 10% or less.

 2-cycle (2-stage) Cub Cadet snowblowers require unleaded gasoline with an ethanol content of 10% or less mixed with premium 2-cycle engine oil.